World’s most

 Fleming explains that the project was born out of the COVID-19 pandemic, when she had just moved to Virginia and she realized that being outside was the best thing for her well-being.
 She and conductor Yannick Nézet-Séguin then created their Grammy-winning 2023 recording Voice of Nature: The Anthropocene.

-Also known as a leading advocate for the study of the powerful connections between the arts and health, Fleming will also participate in a “Music and the Mind” program the day before the concert.
+Also known as a leading advocate for the study of the powerful connections between the arts and health, Fleming will participate in a “Music and the Mind” program the day before the concert.

 A grand season finale!